What Is Gum Disease?

 Made Ya Smile Spring Cypress is dedicated to providing comprehensive care for all types of oral conditions.
 Many of our Houston, TX patients experience gum (periodontal) disease, which is the primary cause of tooth loss in adults.
 Caused by bacteria that thrive within the plaque and cause gum inflammation, bleeding, bad breath, loose teeth, and several other concerning symptoms, gum disease is a common, but worrying illness that has been linked to systemic health problems like heart disease, diabetes, and certain cancers.
-To help you and your family enjoy lifelong healthy smiles, Dr. Tiffany Campbell and her colleagues offer periodontal treatment to restore gum health and help you manage periodontal disease.
+To help you and your family enjoy lifelong healthy smiles, our skilled dentist and team offer periodontal treatment to restore gum health and help you manage periodontal disease.

 "Excellent service Love it"- L.A. / Google / Feb 28, 2020

 "Love love them very nice staff and Doctors"- T.P. / Google / Feb 27, 2020